Quarantine requirements make for uneven NHL trade deadline - WTMJ

 “There’s a little bit of a lull here with the seven days that’s coming,” Foligno said.
 “But I’m really looking forward to just getting there and getting acquainted with everything and then hitting the ground running and helping any way I can.”

+Maple Leafs GM Kyle Dubas said if the quarantine were still 14 days “that really would have put us, all the Canadian teams, all seven teams in a more difficult spot.”
+Seven days made it doable.

-Don’t feel too bad for the North Division-leading Maple Leafs: They’ll gave goaltender David Rittich available Tuesday night after acquiring him from Calgary.
+Don’t feel too bad for the North Division-leading Maple Leafs, though: They’ll gave goaltender David Rittich available Tuesday night after acquiring him from Calgary.
 The opponent?
-The Flames.
+The Flames, and Rittich could be in net against his old team.

+Edmonton will likely not have Kulikov in the lineup for the next two weeks because of rescheduling quirks that have the Oilers playing four games in six days before some time off.
+Contrast that with Pittsburgh being able to fly Jeff Carter in privately to get him on the ice now and Washington plugging Anthony Mantha in Tuesday.

 FREE PLAYERS